microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Update-MgTeamworkDeviceHealth.md

 # Update-MgTeamworkDeviceHealth

 ## SYNOPSIS
-The health properties of the device.
+Update the navigation property health in teamwork

 ## SYNTAX